acalpixca/UdemyJSReactCourse/03-AJAX notes.md

 ajaxRequest.send(); // enviamos la request.
 ```
 ### Second example: The Promises way
 It's based on the Fetch API, so we won't be using XMLHttpRequest now.
 This is the most modern and preferred method.
+Note that it does NOT work with Internet Explorer (¡y lo he comprobado!)

 **Promises**: JavaScript objects that can be returned synchronously from an asynchronous function.
 They can have 3 status: